squidicuzz/StakeCubeCoin/doc/init.md

 ### CentOS

-Copy dashd.init to /etc/init.d/dashd.
+Copy sccd.init to /etc/init.d/sccd.
 Test by running `service sccd start`.

 Using this script, you can adjust the path and flags to the sccd program by setting the SCCD and FLAGS environment variables in the file